Orange Collective

 Frontier labs validated computer use.
 Anthropic shipped Computer Use with Claude 3.5 Sonnet in October 2024.[3]
 OpenAI shipped Operator on January 23, 2025.[4]
 Two of the three biggest labs placed the same bet inside a single quarter: the browser is where agents work.
 The category that didn't exist on YC application day was suddenly the most-discussed surface in the AI stack.

 OSS distribution beat closed distribution.
-When Operator launched in a closed beta available only to $200/month ChatGPT Pro subscribers, Browser Use gained 25k+ stars in four days as developers searched for the open alternative.[2]
-[7] Magnus and Gregor were building in public on X the entire time, shipping the cloud version within 72 hours of the announcement.
+When Operator launched in a closed beta available only to $200/month ChatGPT Pro subscribers, developers went looking for the open alternative — Browser Use's starring rate doubled inside a week (15k on January 21 to 20k by January 28, per GitHub's stargazer log) and never slowed: 25k by February 10, 40k by mid-March.[2]
+[7] [15] Magnus and Gregor were building in public on X the entire time, shipping the cloud version within 72 hours of the announcement.
 The closed launch became Browser Use's largest distribution event.

 Instead of making specific tools to help Claude complete individual tasks, we're teaching it general computer skills — allowing it to use a wide range of standard tools and software programs designed for people.